Glossary term

 Common confusions

-• Assuming the everyday meaning of manufacturer is enough without checking the official source definition.
+• Assuming the manufacturer role is identical across ESPR, battery, and India battery-waste contexts without checking the source-specific definition.